wp-plugins/flyzoo/readme.txt

 * Chat history for operators **(WOW and PRO Plans)**

 * **Customer Support:** We monitor the platform 24/7 and support our users 24/5.
-We always reply to support requests!
+We always reply to support requests and fix issues within a few hours.

 * ...and much more!